neo4jrb/activegraph/docs/UpgradeGuide.rst

   neo4j_session.query(query_obj)

-Making multiple queries with one request is support with the HTTP Adaptor:
+Making multiple queries with one request is supported with the HTTP Adaptor:

 .. code-block:: ruby